3bdop/NexusPlus/README.md

 </picture>
 </h2>

-**NexsuPlus** is an immersive virtual career fair experience set within the metaverse.
-The platform is designed to bridge the gap between job seekers and recruiters by offering an engaging, interactive, and dynamic 3D environment.
+<p align="center"> <b>NexsuPlus</b> is an immersive virtual career fair experience set within the metaverse.
+The platform is designed to bridge the gap between job seekers and recruiters by offering an engaging, interactive, and dynamic 3D environment.</p>

 <br/>